akshaychannabasaiah/agrix-alpha/README.md

 Things to do --

 - Model definitions
 pest
 pesticides - reviews - editable?
 action
 fields
-pestSuggestions - also what do the three filters mean? pestMap
+pestSuggestions - also what do the three filters mean?
+pestMap
 Newsfeed

 Upload Plan - what do you do with the upload?
 Manage my field - anything editable
-Add new field ?
+Add new field - Do we need this?
+Add Icons to be used
+Colors